jgraph/www.diagrams.net-source/doc/faq/configure-diagram-editor.md

 ## Configuration

-**Confluence Server:** Go to your instance's settings as an administrator, scroll down to the _draw.io add-on_ section in the left navigation, and click on the _Configuration_ tab.
+**Confluence Data Center or Server:** Go to your instance's settings as an administrator, scroll down to the _draw.io add-on_ section in the left navigation, and click on the _Configuration_ tab.

 <img src="/assets/img/blog/drawio-configuration-confluence-server.png" style="max-width:100%;height:auto;" alt="draw.io Configuration in Confluence Server">